PerziThomas/DA_Perzi_Ambrosch/source/4_UI_UX.md

   - even more flexibility
   - hard to implement bulk operations

-Option three was chosen for the app because of the added flexibility of the selection model, and because a button bar was needed for other features anyway.\
+Option 3 was chosen for the app because of the added flexibility of the selection model, and because a button bar was needed for other features anyway.\
 Customizable timeslots, like in option four, were not implemented in the app, but the mockup was kept in case they would be added later.